 Sets and reps: 3 sets of 8–10 reps.

-Watch for this: Do not swing yourself up using momentum.
+Watch for this: Don’t swing yourself up using momentum.
 The movement should be controlled on the way up and slow on the way down — the lowering phase is where most of the ab work happens.

 Medicine ball exercises for lower body (4 Exercises)